 I’ve always found the best way to prepare for an interview is to think about the subjects you will cover.
-Let’s face it, there are always going to be a set of standard questions you will be asked, so you should prepare the answer before you go into the interview.
+Let’s face it, there are always going to be a set of standard questions you will be asked, so you should prepare the answers before you go into the interview.
 I don’t think you should come across as false, but I do think you should rehearse.

-I will look at some of the common questions interviewers ask and the answers I would give if I had an interview, the examples are personal to me but hopefully will help you think about how you structure your answers.
+I will look at some of the common questions interviewers ask and the answers I would give if I had an interview, the examples are personal to me but hopefully, they will help you think about how you structure your answers.

 Tell me about yourself?

-When this question comes up, which it always does, I keep the answer specific to my career and very succinct (if you don’t know your career history know one will!)
+When this question comes up, which it always does, I keep the answer specific to my career and very succinct (if you don’t know your career history no one will!)

 “After leaving University in 2003 I accepted my first full-time role at Deloitte and spent a year and a half there as a team administrator.
 During this time, I came to realise that I loved working with the support staff team and moved from there to my next role as Personal Assistant and Administrator at the ICAEW.
 I worked at the ICAEW for 3 and a half years and in that time was promoted to an Account Manager where I looked after 12 Committees and supervised one administrator.
 Unfortunately, I was made redundant but successfully moved on to my next role as a PA to the Business Assurance Director at Lloyd’s Register.
 I thoroughly enjoyed my time in this role and learnt a great deal, but was fortunate to be targeted for my next role at BMS where I am currently Executive Assistant to the COO, CFO and Company Secretary”

 Why do you want to leave your current job?